pinky21/water-rocket/README.md

 ```math
 \frac{dP}{dt} = 0
 ```
-We can split the total momentum into two components, the momentum of the rocket system $P_{rocket}$ and the momentum of the water which left the rocket $P_{water}$.
+We can split the total momentum into two components, the momentum of the rocket system $P_{rocket}$ and the momentum of the water immediately after leaving the rocket $P_{water}$.
 Hence the equation above can be written as
 ```math
 \frac{dP_{rocket}}{dt}+\frac{dP_{water}}{dt} = 0
 ```